V-Sekai/world/70_packet_format.md

     int16_t z_offset;      // [Z bit width] (signed)
 };

-// FIXME: Make this better. fire 2023-11-17

-struct RigidBody {
-    DataPacket position_packet;
-    // Rotation is stored as follows: x/y is an octahedral normal storing axis, while z is the rotation.
+A full RigidBody structure on the server consists of position, orientation, linear_velocity and angular_velocity.
+Rotation is stored as x/y is an octahedral normal storing axis, while z is the rotation.
 Converting from this to quaternion is extremely efficient.
-    DataPacket orientation_packet;
-    DataPacket linear_velocity_packet;
-    DataPacket angular_velocity_packet;
-}

 struct Entity {
     TimeOffsetPacket time_offset_packet;
-    Vector<RigidBody> packets;
+    Vector<DataPacket> packets;
     // Must be able to contain 54 bones.
     // Must be able to contain 52 blend shapes.
     // Variable number of other DataPackets.